Snooze at the Zoo

 6:30 – 7:15am: Coffee, get ready for the day, and pack your overnight stuff

 8:30 – 9:30am: Meet an animal up close, help zookeepers prepare an animal enclosure for the day, wrap-up activities, and good-bye

 How much time will our group spend with animals and behind the scenes?

 Our sleepovers include several special animal experiences.
-In general, this means we'll show you a formal animal presentation with our education animals, give you the chance to meet a couple zoo animals up-close, and a few opportunities to go behind the scenes.
+In general, this means we’ll show you a formal animal presentation with our education animals, give you the chance to meet a couple zoo animals up close, and give you a few opportunities to go behind the scenes.
 We do ask you to keep in mind that the animals need their rest, too, so many of our animals will be sleeping in their cozy den-like spaces off-viewing.
-All of our planned activities may vary depending on animal needs and zoo keeper recommendations.
+All of our planned activities may vary depending on animal needs and zookeeper recommendations.
 You are welcome to stay at the zoo when it opens to the public at 9:30am to see the rest of the zoo.

 Where do we sleep?

 You will be sleeping on the floor in the Discovery Center and Herpetarium.
 Both parts of the building stay quite warm at night, so we recommend bringing layers and being prepared for a warm night.
 The Discovery Center has several reptiles and mammals in it, and the Herpetarium has many more reptiles and amphibians.
 Many people say sleeping next to these animals is the highlight of their stay!

 - Any sleeping gear you need to be comfortable.
 We recommend a sleeping pad, cot, or air mattress, and blankets and sheets or a sleeping bag

 - Clothes for the outdoors.
 Bring rain gear as needed

 - You also need to have close-toed shoes to participate in all activities